ejabbered/slpkg/README.rst

     $ slpkg -q build-install (build and install)

-Add or remove packages in blacklist file manually from /etc/slpkg/blacklist or with the following options:
+Add or remove the packages in blacklist file manually from /etc/slpkg/blacklist or with the following options:

 .. code-block:: bash